-The management of existing synchronous digital hierarchy (SDH) networks relies on monitoring digital parameters such as bit error ratio (BER), errored second ratio (ESR) and severely errored second ratio (SESR), which are measured at the electrical layer (at 3R regenerators), as described in [b-ITU-T G.826].
+The management of existing SDH networks relies on monitoring digital parameters such as bit error ratio (BER), errored second ratio (ESR) and severely errored second ratio (SESR), which are measured at the electrical layer (at 3R regenerators), as described in [b-ITU-T G.826].

-A similar approach is used in the optical transport network (OTN), using ITU-T G.709 framing, for monitoring the end-to-end connections and the optical connections at the electrical level.
+A similar approach is used in the OTN (using ITU-T G.709 framing) for monitoring the end-to-end connections and the optical connections at the electrical level.